Acts 4

 32And the multitude of them that believed were of one heart and of one soul: neither said any of them that ought of the things which he possessed was his own; but they had all things common.
 33And with great power gave the apostles witness of the resurrection of the Lord Jesus: and great grace was upon them all.
 34Neither was there any among them that lacked: for as many as were possessors of lands or houses sold them, and brought the prices of the things that were sold, 35And laid them down at the apostles’ feet: and distribution was made unto every man according as he had need.

 The believers share one heart and one soul.
 This language is powerful.
-It is not that they have a policy in common, or a creed.
-They have a single orientation, a unified will.
+They have a single orientation, a unified will - deeper than policy or creed.
 The resurrection of Jesus has so reordered their hearts that they move together as one body.
 This is the natural condition of believers filled with one Spirit.

-The sharing of possessions is not communism imposed from above.
-It is the spontaneous response of people who have encountered the risen Christ.
-When you have seen the resurrection, property ceases to be your security.
-The living Christ becomes your security.
+The sharing of possessions is the spontaneous response of people who have encountered the risen Christ.
+When you have seen the resurrection, the living Christ is your security.
 So you release your grip on possessions and let them flow to where they are needed.
 This is radical - it gets to the root.

-The apostles give witness to the resurrection with great power.
-Not with smooth words or philosophical arguments.
-They give witness through the transformation they have become.
-And through that witness, great grace rests on them all.
-Grace is not just a theological concept.
-It is the practical outworking of God's favor in concrete, daily provision.
+The apostles give witness to the resurrection with great power, through the transformation they have become rather than through smooth words or philosophical arguments.
+And through that witness, great grace rests on them all - the practical outworking of God's favor in concrete, daily provision.

 The astonishing claim: “Neither was there any among them that lacked.”
-Not because they had unlimited resources, but because they responded to need as it arose.
 Believers with land or houses sold them and brought the price to the apostles' feet.
 The money was then distributed to each person according as he had need.
-This is not theoretical generosity.
-It is specific, immediate, person-by-person care.
+Specific, immediate, person-by-person care.

 Acts 4:36-37Barnabas Introduced